Perils of Parallelism: Transaction Fee Mechanisms under Execution Uncertainty: Introduction

 \paragraph{Object-Weighted Transaction Fee Mechanism.} To translate gas consumption into payments under parallel execution, we introduce the \emph{Object-Weighted Transaction Fee Mechanism (OW-TFM)}.
 Rather than charging purely based on serial execution time, OW-TFM prices a transaction according to the \emph{objects it declares in the parallel schedule}, including both compute time and contention over shared objects.
 Intuitively, a transaction pays more not only when it runs longer, but also when it limits parallelism by using more objects.
 Formally, OW-TFM prices each object based on how often the object has been used in previous blocks, in a EIP-1559-like~\cite{eip1559} price update function.
 OW-TFM then charges a fee equal to the sum of price of each object multiplied by the user-specified priority fee.
 We show parameters under which this price function leads to a shill-proof system.

-\paragraph{Contributions.} In summary, this paper makes the following contributions: \begin{enumerate}[leftmargin=*,nosep] \item We show that contingent transactions (with conditional execution) can cause either users to overpay for computation objects that are never actually used or scheduler to lose revenue due to loss in fee if the user pays less fee for contingent transactions.
-We establish an inherent trade-off in fee design: any attempt to reduce user risk (overpayment) will correspondingly increase scheduler risk (uncollected fees), and vice versa. \item We introduce a formal framework to model parallel transaction execution with contingency for analyzing transaction fee mechanisms. \item We identify user-level and scheduler level \emph{shill attacks} where malicious party (user or scheduler) can add fake transactions to artificially decrease or increase the user's transaction fees. \item We propose new transaction fee mechanism properties (\emph{shill proofness}) and parameters spanning the user-scheduler risk spectrum, and present a variant of weighted area TFM that can satisfy these properties.
+\paragraph{Contributions.} In summary, we contribute the following: \begin{enumerate} \item We show that transactions with conditional execution can cause either users to overpay for computation objects that are never used, or the scheduler to lose revenue due to contingent transactions underexecuting and thus underpaying.
+We establish an inherent trade-off in fee design: any attempt to reduce user risk (overpayment) increases scheduler risk (uncollected fees), and vice versa. \item We introduce a formal framework to model parallel transaction execution with contingency for analyzing TFMs. \item We identify user-level and scheduler level \emph{shill attacks} where malicious party (user or scheduler) can add fake transactions to adversarialy decrease or increase fees. \item We propose new transaction fee mechanism properties (\emph{shill proofness}) and parameters spanning the user-scheduler risk spectrum, and present a variant of weighted area TFM that can satisfy these properties.

 \end{enumerate}